 For some, a standard mouse is good enough.
 For those who want more, the Apple Magic Mouse could be a good option.
 It is wireless, it allows you to scroll in any direction, and it is multi-functional.
 As the Magic Mouse is battery-powered, it’s also a good idea to invest in rechargeable batteries and a charger.
 The Logitech Anywhere Mouse MX is another possible option.

 Again, a standard keyboard is good enough for most jobs.
 However, comfort is also a factor, so you should choose a keyboard that is comfortable and gives you the functionality you need.
 There are various wireless keyboards, such as the Logitech Wireless Solar Keyboard K750 (handily solar powered), or the Apple Wireless Keyboard, which is a Bluetooth-based chiclet keyboard.

 Whether you need a printer will depend on your role, however, having a printer around is always useful.
-Think about getting a multi-function printer such as the HP eStation printer, which allows for web browsing, printing, faxing without a phone line, copying and scanning.
+There are loads of different types of printers that you could get.
+If you want a simple, easy to use printer then you could check out something like the Ricoh Printers, or you could think about getting a multi-function printer such as the HP eStation printer, which allows for web browsing, printing, faxing without a phone line, copying and scanning.
 The detachable 7-inch touchscreen is pretty handy too.

 If you need to videoconference to stay in touch, it’s a good idea to invest in a good camera.
 If you are using a laptop, it may be fitted with a good camera, or if you are videoconferencing on the move, the camera on your smartphone should do the job.
 If you are looking for a camera for your home computer, check out the FV TouchCam E1 or the Logitech BCC950 ConferenceCam.